eastskykang/eastskykang/README.md

 Other than my professional bio, I am from Seoul, South Korea :kr: and now live in Zurich, Switzerland :switzerland:.
 I have a special sense of bonding for these two countries.

-As I describe myself, I am an open source enthusiast, an indie game lover, a fan of the bands Radiohead, Sigur Ros and a caffeine addcited (especially I love coffee with citrus flavours!).
-In my free time, I listen to classical music (specifically Mahler, Bruckner, Brahms and Beethoven), hike beautiful mountains in Switzerland, and watch lovely Ghibli and Disney animations. :D
+As I describe myself, I am an open source enthusiast, an indie game fan, a caffeine addcited and classical music lover.
+In my free time, I hike beautiful mountains in Switzerland, go to orchestral concerts and watch lovely Ghibli and Disney animations. :D